PhilETaylor/financecalculator/README.md

 # financecalculator

-To add to the car details accordian, add the following code:
+To add to the car details accordion, add the following code:

 ```